initOS/dob/docs/debugger/vscode.md

 ## Required Extension

 The `Python` extension needs to be installed before setting up the configuration.

 ## Configuration

-The configuration file to set up debugpy debugger for VS Code is defined in a `launch.json` file that's stored in a `.vscode` folder in your workspace.
-Make sure that port 5678 is open.
+The configuration file to set up debugpy debugger for VS Code is defined in the `launch.json` file that's stored in the `.vscode` folder in your workspace.
+Make sure that the port is open.
+Otherwise you can specify the port using the `DEBUGPY_PORT` environment variable.
 Copy these configurations to `.vscode/launch.json` file inside of the workspace:

 ```
 {